 Osteoarthritis is the most common joint disease affecting millions of people throughout the world.
-Osteoarthritis can affect any joint but it most commonly affects the weight bearing joints- hands, knees, hips, spine.
-In every joint there is a protective cartilage which prevents the two bones in the joints from coming in contact with each other.
-In osteoarthritis the protective cartilage wears down with age and exposes the bones in joint to each other causing rubbing.
+Osteoarthritis can affect any joint but it most commonly affects the weight-bearing joints- hands, knees, hips, spine.
+In every joint, there is protective cartilage that prevents the two bones in the joints from coming in contact with each other.
+In osteoarthritis, the protective cartilage wears down with age and exposes the bones in the joint to each other causing rubbing.
 This rubbing causes pain and stiffness.

-- AGE: age is an important risk factor as risk of developing OA increases with age.
+- AGE: age is an important risk factor as the risk of developing OA increases with age.

-- GENDER: female sex is more prone to development of OA.
+- GENDER: female sex is more prone to the development of OA.

-- HEAVY WEIGHT: carrying extra weight would put more pressure on weight bearing joints like hip and knees, thus would increase risk of development of OA.
+- HEAVYWEIGHT: carrying extra weight would put more pressure on weight-bearing joints like the hip and knees, thus would increase the risk of the development of OA.

 - GENES: family history of OA predisposes you more.

-- OCCUPATION: certain job profiles are seen at higher risk which have repetitive pressure on a certain joint.
+- OCCUPATION: certain job profiles are seen at higher risk that has repetitive pressure on a certain joint.

 - INJURY TO THE JOINT: joint injuries received several years ago can cause degeneration in the joint years later.

-- BONE DEFORMITIES: congenital deformities in bones or cartilage increases the risk of development of OA.
+- BONE DEFORMITIES: congenital deformities in bones or cartilage increases the risk of the development of OA.

 Osteoarthritis is a degenerative disease and in advanced cases causes severe disability.
 People are not able to perform the daily chores and are sometimes confined to bed only.